MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 ::: moniker range="sc-om-2022"

-You can setup and upgrade Operations Manager databases with an existing SQL Always-On setup without any need for post configuration changes.
+You can set up and upgrade Operations Manager databases with an existing SQL Always-On setup without any need for post configuration changes.

 ::: moniker-end

 ### Enable SQL Broker on Operations Manager database

 System Center Operations Manager depends on SQL Server Service Broker to implement all task operations.
 If SQL Server Service Broker is disabled, all task operations will be affected.
 The resulting behavior may vary according to the task that is initiated.
-Therefore, it is important to check the state of SQL Server Service Broker whenever unexpected behavior is observed around a task in System Center Operations Manager.
+Therefore, it's important to check the state of SQL Server Service Broker whenever unexpected behavior is observed around a task in System Center Operations Manager.

 To enable SQL Server Service Broker, follow these steps: